AmitAmitSari/chess_front/readme.md

 * npm start
 * flask run

+# How to deploy

+* If not logged in run "heroku login"
+* git push heroku master

 # todo:

 * Get a time limit and return a move within that limit.